astropy/pyvo/docs/pyvo/getting_started.rst

 PyVO lets your find and download astronomical data available from archives that support standard VO service protocols.
 The different types of services that are supported will access different types of data.
-Nevertheless, these services have similar interfaces:  Queries are formed via a set of name=value parameters, and results are returned as a table in VOTable format.
+Nevertheless, these services have similar interfaces:

+position and size parameters are named `pos` and `size` and accept instances of `~astropy.coordinates.SkyCoord` or `~astropy.units.Quantity` with any appropiate unit as well as scalar or sequences of floats in the default unit, and results are returned as a `~astropy.io.votable.tree.VOTableFile` instance encapsulated in a `~pyvo.dal.query.DALResults` subclass.

 .. _getting-started-examples: